 First Nations advocates and families of those who have died in custody are demanding “fundamental change[s] to the justice system”.

 Deadly Connections Community and Justice Services held a press conference behind NSW Parliament today with the Chatfield Family.
-Greens MLA David Shoebridge also spoke at the conference along with Black Lives Matter rally co-organiser Elizabeth Jarrett.
+Greens MLC David Shoebridge also spoke at the conference along with Black Lives Matter rally co-organiser Elizabeth Jarrett.

 Colin and Nikola Chatfield are the parents of Tane Chatfield.
 Tane died in Tamworth prison in 2017.
 The Chatfield family addressed the “destructive impact of current investigation processes that fail to involve families or deliver justice.”

 Demands from advocates include that of having an investigation in community-based programs as alternatives to custody.
 They also are calling for an independent investigation body into Police and Corrective Services.
 O’Brien Criminal and Civil Solicitors fully supports both of these suggestions.